facebookincubator/TTPForge/pkg/repos/README.md

 fsys: base file system (used for unit testing)
 specs: a list of repo.Spec entries (usually from the config file)
-workdirSupport: true if the provided fsys supports workdirs

 **Returns:**